Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Volume/Volumes.md

 		path: /tmp/data
 ```

 `persistentVolumeReclaimPolicy` governs the behavior of PV when the associated PVC is deleted.
-Possible values:

 - `Retain` - retain the PV until it is manually deleted but it `cannot be reused by other PVCs (default)`
 - `Delete` - `delete PV as well`